MuhammadUsamaSattar/robot_arms_teleop/README.md

 You can check the available options for the goal_publisher launch file using `--show-args`.
 Most important options are:
 - `mode`: Options are `VIDEO` and `LIVE_STREAM` (default). `VIDEO` mode works in conjunction with the `video_file` parameter.
 - `video_file`: Name of the video file in `src/goal_pose_publisher/video/`.
 Defaults to `Video.mp4`.
 This option only works when `mode` is `VIDEO`.

+# Issues
+The motion_planning node can crash if you have a slow PC due to mismatch between frames.